The X-shooter Spectral Library (XSL): Data Release 3: Stellar parameters and radial velocities of M dwarfs

-We use the full-spectrum fitting package ULySS \citep{Koleva2009, Sharma2016} equipped with the MILES stellar library to fit the XSL UVB and VIS spectra for stellar parameters, effective temperature ($T_\mathrm{eff}$), surface gravity ($\log g$, where $g$ is in $\mathrm{cm\,s^{-2}}$) and metallicities ($[\mathrm{Fe} / \mathrm{H}]$)\footnote{We assume that $[\mathrm{Fe}/\mathrm{H}] = [\mathrm{M}/\mathrm{H}] = \log Z/Z_\odot$}, similarly as done in \cite{Arentsen2019} for other XSL stars.
-As in that work, we use the VIS solution alone if $T_\mathrm{eff}\mathrm{(UVB)} < 3800\,\mathrm{K}$, otherwise the weighted average of the UVB and VIS estimates we adopt as stellar parameters, weighted by the inverse of the square of the internal errors.
+As in \cite{Arentsen2019}, we used the VIS solution alone if $T_\mathrm{eff}\mathrm{(UVB)} < 3800\,\mathrm{K}$, otherwise the weighted average of the UVB and VIS estimates we adopt as stellar parameters, weighted by the inverse of the square of the internal errors.
 Table \ref{tab:MD_parameters} lists the inferred stellar parameters.
-The errors provided by ULySS, with values of a few to a few tens of K, describe internal errors only, and do not encompass any larger systematic errors.
+The errors provided by ULySS, with values of a few to a few tens of kelvins, describe internal errors only, and do not encompass any larger systematic errors.

 We suggest considering the differences between the literature stellar parameters and those determined here as a rough but realistic error estimate, even though there could be systematic differences between them.
 Stellar parameters are available for the majority of these M dwarfs in \citet{Kuznetsov2019}.
-We use the values from the global 586--844\,nm fit of their study.
-We use the \citet{Terrien2015} stellar parameters for HD 31412B and the \citet{RAVE2017} parameters for LTT 2544.
-As seen from Fig.~\ref{fig:MDLiterature}, our temperature estimates are in excellent agreement with the literature values, with differences less that 5\% for the majority.
-The surface gravities are also in good agreement. \citet{Kuznetsov2019} estimate their temperature uncertainty to be about 0.2\,dex, shown with the dashed line in Fig.~\ref{fig:MDLiterature}.
+We used the values from the global 586--844\,nm fit of their study.
+We used the \citet{Terrien2015} stellar parameters for HD 31412B and the \citet{RAVE2017} parameters for LTT 2544.
+As seen from Fig.~\ref{fig:MDLiterature}, our temperature estimates are in excellent agreement with the literature values, with differences below 5\% for the majority.
+The surface gravities are also in good agreement. \citet{Kuznetsov2019} estimated their uncertainty to be about 0.2\,dex, which is shown with the dashed line in Fig.~\ref{fig:MDLiterature}.
 Most of our estimates are within this error.

 Metallicity estimation is more problematic, with systematic differences between our estimates and the literature values.
-These differences arise from using MILES as the template library: the results are skewed towards the \citet{Sharma2016} stellar parameters.
-From the 13 MILES M dwarfs, 8 are metal poor ($[\mathrm{Fe}/\mathrm{H}] <-0.20$).
+This bias may arise from our measurements using the MILES interpolator, although \citet{Sharma2016} did improve the MILES interpolator for the cool dwarf stars with additional FEROS spectra.